Kirjasalo

 Kirjasalo (Кирьясало) is an abandoned village in Vsevolozhsky District of Leningrad Oblast, Russia.
-It was located between the Volchya and the Smorodinka rivers.
-Its population was largely composed of Ingrian Finns.
+It was located between the Volchya River and the Tunteljoki on the Karelian Isthmus.
+Its population was largely composed of Lutheran Ingrian Finns, and the region belonged to the Parish of Lempaala of the Evangelical Lutheran Church of Ingria.

 History

 The village was first mentioned on a 17th-century map as Koriasilka.

-Kirjasalo has also been spelled as "Кирьясалы" (Kirjasaly) in older Russian maps, at least between 1885 to the 1920s.
+Kirjasalo has also been spelled as "Кирьясалы" (Kirjasaly) in older Russian maps, at least between 1885 and the 1920s.

-From 1919 to 1920, Kirjasalo served as the capital of the short-lived Republic of North-Ingria.
+From 1919 to 1920, Kirjasalo served as the capital city of the short-lived separatist Republic of Kirjasalo, also known as North Ingria.
+During the time of de facto independence, the region would gain its first hospital and proper infrastructure.

-In the mid-1930s the population was for the most part repressed or deported to other areas of the Soviet Union.
+In 1926, Kirjasalo became a part of the Finnish Selsoviet (village soviet) called Kuivozovski until 1936, when the village soviet was abolished.
+In the mid-1930s the population was a victim of genocide or deported to other areas of the Soviet Union, mostly to Siberia.

 During the Continuation War, the Finnish defensive VT-line passed through Kirjasalo.